Gabol: Ancient Chaldo-Aramean tribes

-The tablets of the Assyrian antiquities in the British Museum mention Gabol continuously, from 745 BC (Tiglath-Pileser III تگلیتھ پلیسرسوم) to 562 BC (Nebuchadnezzar II بخت نصر), as an anti-Assyrian rebellious tribe.
 Assyrian sources call them a powerful Aramean tribe.
 "Aram" has been an alternative name for Syria (especially the region between the Euphrates and Balikh rivers).
 This region is also known as Aram-Naharaim.
 The Gabol tribe migrated from this part of Syria to southern Mesopotamia, and for this particular reason, Assyrians affirm them as Arameans (people from Aram Naharaim).
 The second largest migration of Arameans into Mesopotamia is entitled as Chaldeans.
 The autonomous state of Gaboli was one of the six states of Chaldea.
 It was the headquarters of the Gabol tribe residing near the border of Elam and the Persian Gulf.
 The fortified city Shapi'bal was the capital of Gaboli.
 The forefront troops of Mardukh-Baladan were composed of Gabols.
 They fought the Assyrians from 745 BC to 626 BC, leading to the formation of the Medean Empire along with other allies.

 Sennacherib (703-681 BC) accounts the Gabol tribe as:

 "Pastoral Nomad tribes who dwell on the bank of Tigris, the Garmu, the Ubulu, the Damunu, the Gabol, the Khindaru, the Ruh'ua, the Bugati or Bugutu who dwell on the bank of Karkh, the Hamaran, the Hagaran, the Nabatu, the Li,tau.
 Arameans who were not submissive, who take no heed of death.
 Chaldean, Aramean, Mannai (Medians) who had not been submissive to my yoke, I tore away from their lands."